FiatAccompli/Civ6Mods/README.md

 * [Keyboard Navigation and Unit Action Hotkeys](MoreKeyBindings) - Allows you to navigate the world map with the keyboard and adds keyboard bindings for all unit actions.
 * [Map Tacks +](MapTacksPlus) - It's map tacks, but with even more icon options.
 What a plus!

-### Modder mods
+### Modding mods
-* [Mod Settings Manager](SettingsManager) - Provides an easy way for other mods to declare user configurable settings.
+* [Settings Manager](SettingsManager) - Provides an easy way for other mods to declare user configurable settings.
+Provides users an easy in-game UI to change settings.
 * [Settings Manager Example](SettingsManagerExample) - Provides a very simple example usage of Mod Settings Manager.